schmittjoaopedro/java-word-template-filler/README.md

 |:---:|
 | Figure 2: Simple Document |

-After that, go to the Developer Tab and click in the "XML Mapping Pane" button to open more options about XML data, then in the "Custom XML Part" combo select "Add a new part" (Figure 3).
+After that, go to the Developer Tab and click in the "XML Mapping Pane" button to open XML data configuration, then in the "Custom XML Part" combo select "Add a new part" (Figure 3).

 | [![Add XML Structure](images/AddXmlStructure.png)](images/AddXmlStructure.png)  |
 |:---:|
 | Figure 3: Add XML Structure |

-Use the text cursor to select the position to install a new control, then add the control using the XML Structure with the desired control type.
-An example is presented in Figure 4.
+Select our XML structure, with the name (no namespace), and use the text cursor to select a position for the control, after that, add a new Plain Text control using the XML Structure.
+An example is presented at Figure 4.

 | [![Add Input Text Control](images/AddControls.png)](images/AddControls.png)  |
 |:---:|